 Take a few minutes now to evaluate your current headline, subhead and intro section.
 Better yet, ask someone who doesn’t know what you do to look at it.
 Ask them, without explaining, what they think you do.

-Your website should have the same effect on your visitors.
-The images and language you choose to use should make it pretty clear who your services and/or products are for and who they’re not for.
+The words you choose to use on your home page should make it pretty clear who your services and/or products are for and who they’re not for.